yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 2. On the **Create an application security group** blade, on the **Basics** tab, enter the following information, and select **Review + create**:

-    -  Subscription: Choose your subscription.
+    -  Subscription: select your subscription.

     -  Resource group: **WGVNetRG2**

     -  Name: **WebTier**